Skip to content

 Zubeneschamali – β Librae (Beta Librae)

-Beta Librae is the brightest star in the constellation.
+Zubeneschamali (β Lib) is the brightest star in Libra.
 It has an apparent magnitude of 2.61 and is approximately 185 light years distant from the solar system.

 The star’s proper name, Zubeneschamali, comes from the Arabic phrase al-zuban al-šamāliyya, which means “the northern claw.”
+The name dates back to the time when the stars of Libra were seen as part of Scorpius and represented the Scorpion’s claws.
 The star’s Latin name is Lanx Borealis, or “the northern scale.”

-Beta Librae is classified as a single star, but it shows small periodic variations in luminosity (0.03 of a magnitude), which indicate the presence of a companion star.
+Beta Librae is catalogued as a single star, but it shows small periodic variations in luminosity (0.03 of a magnitude), which may indicate the presence of a companion.

 Zubenelgenubi – α Librae (Alpha Librae)